Have you ever been questioned if you were “fit for driving”?

 Get into a lunge with the front foot’s big toe roughly 4 inches (3 inches if 5’2″ or less) and without allowing the heel to pick up.
 Try to lunge the front knee into the wall.

-You may want to tune into the notion that this mobility has everything to do with you coming off the gas or break easily accident free.
+You may want to tune into the notion that this mobility has everything to do with you coming off the gas or break easily accident-free.

-Exercise: Two Part Calf Stretch
+Exercise: Two-Part Calf Stretch

 (LEFT) From a standing position place one foot up on a half dome (or something firm and rolled up).
 Anchor the heel down and do not let it lift.
 Align the outer edge of the foot with something parallel with it.
 Keeping tall, and not allowing your pelvis to tip forward.
 Begin to walk the free foot forward.
 You should begin to feel a stretch.
-Hold that stretch for minimum 30 seconds.
+Hold that stretch for minimum of 30 seconds.